dawnbreaks/NettyRPC/README.md

     System.out.println("test server list:"+client.hello("test server list11"));
 ```

-####8 Service Discovery support.
+####8 Service Discovery support
 Instead of hard coding the server address in config file( or java source code), NettyRPC support service discovery.
-All Services will automatically register themself to registry(zookeeper) when service startup,  and client will automatically query server addresses from registry.
+All Services will automatically register themself to registry(Zookeeper) after services started,  and NettyRPC client will automatically query addresses from the registry.
-If you want to add more server, you just simply start it, NettyRPC will automatically got notified and dispatch requests to that new server.
+If you want to scale out and deploy more server, you just simply start the new services, NettyRPC client will automatically got notified and dispatch requests to that new services.

 ```java
     ArrayList<InetSocketAddress> serverNodeList = new ArrayList<InetSocketAddress>();